-EgGS Initiative is a non-profit established to provide resources and experiences for high school girls to be better prepared for a STEM career.
+The EgGS Initiative provides resources and experiences for girls to be better prepared for a STEM career.
 Students have opportunities to learn from and be inspired by women who are successfully navigating careers as STEM professionals.
-Programs offer high school girls insights, knowledge and strategies to more confidently pursue their own STEM academic and professional career.
+Programs offer students insights, knowledge and strategies to more confidently pursue their own STEM academic and professional career.

 “Role models really matter.
 It’s hard to imagine yourself as something you don’t see.”
 Chelsea Clinton

-EgGS encourages high schools, professional organizations and regional companies to collaborate to bring students and professional women together to discuss roles, explore strategies and work on non technical skills essential to succeeding in a STEM career.
+EgGS encourages schools, professional organizations and regional companies to collaborate to bring students and professional together to discuss roles, explore strategies and work on skills essential to succeeding in a STEM career.

-Workshops and resources model non-technical skills, such as networking, personal advocacy, effective communication and others, professionals need to ensure long-term success.
+Workshops introduce girls to skills such as networking, personal advocacy, effective communication and others that professionals need to ensure their long-term success.
 EgGS structures programs that simulate work environments and professional settings.
 They are designed to be personal, engaging and authentic experiences that develop insights and confidence.